 It will help you focus your resources on the most effective ones and get rid of those that drive up the cost per lead.

-There’s no simple answer to how much leads cost.
+There’s no simple answer to how much lead generation costs.
 Here are a couple of things to remember:

 - There are several methods of generating sales leads and they usually require a set marketing budget to be effective